 A cough is one of the hallmark symptoms of COVID-19.
-But a cough is also a typical symptom of many other conditions, including the flu, the common cold, or seasonal allergies.
+But a cough is also a typical symptom of many other conditions, including the flu, the common cold, respiratory syncytial virus (RSV), and seasonal allergies.

-If you’re coughing, you may wonder how — or if — you can tell whether it’s due to COVID-19 or a different condition.
+If you’re coughing, you may wonder how you can tell whether it’s due to COVID-19 or a different condition.
 This article will look at some ways you may be able to tell the difference.

-Researchers in 2021 tried to study the sounds a person makes to determine if they can detect COVID-19 via cough.
+Research published in 2021 tried to study the sounds a person makes to determine whether they can detect COVID-19 via cough.

-They have been able to tell the difference between a person who coughs to, say, clear their throat versus someone who coughs because they have an illness.
+They were able to tell the difference between a person who coughs to, for example, clear their throat versus someone who coughs because they have an illness.
 But there isn’t a way to definitively diagnose COVID-19 by cough sound detection, according to a 2022 study.

-About two-thirds of coughs related to COVID-19 are dry coughs that don’t produce mucus, according to the same 2022 study.
+About two-thirds of coughs related to COVID-19 are dry coughs that don’t produce mucus.
 This means that most coughs are going to be dry and hacking.
 With dry cough, it’s often hard to stop coughing once you start.

 Still, you may sometimes cough up mucus when you have COVID-19.

 These characteristics differ from a “normal” cough, where your body is trying to get rid of some kind of irritant.
 Such coughs are usually self-limiting and won’t continue throughout the day.

 New artificial intelligence (AI) technology may be able to distinguish COVID-19 cough from other types of cough, according to

 While this tool can’t make a clinical diagnosis, it can help people and doctors more effectively screen for COVID-19.
 Clinical trials are underway to help develop this technology.